Erich Ludendorff: Political career in the Republic

 Ludendorff returned to Berlin in February 1919.
 Staying at the Adlon Hotel, he talked with another resident, Sir Neill Malcolm, the head of the British Military Mission.
 After Ludendorff presented his excuses for the German defeat Malcolm said, "You mean that you were stabbed in the back?" — coining a key catchphrase for the German right wing.

 On 12 March 1920, 5,000 Freikorps troops under the command of Walther von Lüttwitz marched on the Chancellery, forcing the government led by Friedrich Ebert and Gustav Bauer to flee the city.
 The putschists proclaimed a new government with a right-wing politician, Wolfgang Kapp as the new "chancellor".
 Ludendorff and Max Bauer were part of the putsch.
 The Kapp Putsch was soon defeated by a general strike that brought Berlin to a standstill.
 The leaders fled, Ludendorff to Bavaria, where a right-wing coup had succeeded.
 He published two volumes of annotated—and in a few instances pruned—documents and commentaries documenting his war service.
 He reconciled with Hindenburg, who began to visit every year.

-In May 1923 Ludendorff had an agreeable first meeting with Adolf Hitler, and soon he had regular contacts with Nazis.
+In May 1923, Ludendorff had an agreeable first meeting with Adolf Hitler, and soon he had regular contacts with Nazis.
 On 8 November 1923, the Bavarian Staatskommissar Gustav von Kahr was addressing a jammed meeting in a large beer hall, the Bürgerbräukeller.
 Hitler, waving a pistol, jumped onto the stage, announcing that the national revolution was underway.
 The hall was occupied by armed men who covered the audience with a machine gun, the first move in the Beer Hall Putsch.
 Hitler announced that he would lead the Reich Government and Ludendorff would command the army.
 He addressed the now enthusiastically supportive audience and then spent the night in the War Ministry, unsuccessfully trying to obtain the army's backing.

-The next morning 3,000 armed Nazis formed outside of the Bürgerbräukeller and marched into central Munich, the leaders just behind the flag bearers.
+The next morning, 3,000 armed Nazis formed outside of the Bürgerbräukeller and marched into central Munich, the leaders just behind the flag bearers.
 They were blocked by a cordon of police, and firing broke out for less than a minute.
 Several of the Nazis in front were hit or dropped to the ground.
 Ludendorff and his adjutant Major Streck marched to the police line where they pushed aside the rifle barrels.
 He was respectfully arrested.
 He was indignant when he was sent home while the other leaders remained in custody.
-Four police officers and 16 Nazis had been killed, including Ludendorff's servant.
+Four police officers and 15 Nazis had been killed, including Ludendorff's servant, Kurt Neubauer.